jmbredenberg/Mafia-rules/README.md

 ##Goals

-The Town wins if all mafia are dead.
+The Town wins if all mafia are dead and at least one townie is alive.
 The mafia wins if all townies are dead.
+Game ends immediately when either condition is satisfied.
 If you are currently a townie, your goal is for the town to win.
 If you are a mafia, your goal is for the mafia to win.
 If you are a serial killer, your goal is for the mafia to win.
 Everyone is 100% loyal to their current team, even if they expect to switch teams. **You win with your team; your personal survival does not matter. **

 ##Kills